scollier/Summit2014OSEonOSPViaHeat/scott/02-Lab-Environment.md

 #**2 Server Configuration**

-Each student will recieve their own server or will share with another student.
+Each student will receive their own server or will share with another student.
 The server has Red Hat Enterprise Linux 6.5 installed as the base operating system.
 The server was configured with OpenStack using packstack.
 Explore the environment to see what was pre-configured.
 The end result will consist of a Controller host (hypervisor) and 3 virtual machines: 1 OpenShift broker and 2 OpenShift nodes.

 ![Lab Configuration](http://summitimage-scollier1.rhcloud.com/summit_lab.png)